luckynrslevin/trade-calculator/README.md

 # trade-calculator

-A simple calculator for trading.
+A simple calculator to determin the position size of a stock trade.
 Calculating your position size for a trade in units base on defined portfolio value, risk, price and stop loss.

 Your personal money is a sensitive and private thing.
 The calculator is implemented as a single html page with pure javascript, without use of any external 3rd party libraries.
 Therefore the page itself is not collecting any data.